Attendance: Including Lateness & Truancy

 LATE TO SCHOOL

 Students who are late to school should sign in at student services as soon as they arrive.
-If a student signs in after 9am without parent authorisation (a note or phone call) then parents can expect the automatically generated SMS advising them of the absence.
+If a student signs in after 9am without parent authorisation (a note or phone call) then parents can expect the automatically generated SMS advising them of an absence.

 A student may be absent from school due to temporary ill health or “any other reasonable cause” such as family commitments (bereavement/religious).
 Swimming Carnivals, Athletics Carnivals and other special days are normal attendance school days.